 Since I arranged my own transport to and accommodation on Pulau Redang I purchased my ferry ticket for the public ferry.
 If you have booked a packaged trip with a specific resort then be sure to see if your resort’s private ferry departs from Shahbandar Jetty in Kuala Terengganu or Merang Jetty which is located north of Kuala Terengganu.
 Of course, expect a private boat to take more or less time for the trip from Kuala Terengganu to Redang Island than the public ferry.

-5. Once you arrive at the first stop on Pula Redang (Kampung Baru Jetty) with the public ferry then you should get off if you’re resort is located near Kampung Baru.
+5. Once you arrive at the first stop on Pula Redang (Kampung Baru Jetty) with the public ferry then you should get off if your resort is located near Kampung Baru.
 A few of these resorts include the highly recommended Taaras Beach and Spa Resort and also Redang Island Resort and Redang De Rimba Resort.

 6. Many tourists visiting Pulau Redang tend to stay on Long Beach (Laguna Redang Island Resort).
 During my trip, the tourists staying on Long Beach switched ferries and then got transported to Long Beach from Kampung Baru Jetty.
 This should take about 20 minutes.

 7. Once you grab all your luggage from the ferry then either walk to your resort or wait for your resort staff to fetch you.
 When I got off the ferry I waited for my resort driver to pick me up from Kampung Baru Jetty.
 The resort charged me 10 RM for this pick-up, but keep in mind that this might be already paid for if you booked an all-inclusive trip.

 Like I mentioned before, I opted to book my own accommodation online before I went to Redang.
 I don’t like packaged vacations, and it turned out to be a good decision for me for this specific trip.
 Here is a summary of where I stayed while in Kuala Terengganu and Pulau Redang: